Nicholas Chia: Archbishop of Singapore

 As a continuation of the reshuffle announced in 2001 and in light of the embezzlement case, Chia introduced new guidelines in 2004 for all Catholic churches which include the requirement of having a financial council at each church to advise the parish priests on administering church funds and assets, and an accountant to keep its books.
 Banks and financial institutions would also now accept instructions only from the Archbishop on parish accounts.
 Any cheques over $5,000 now require two signatures, and churches would only have kept each month for operational expenses.
 A revised directory of canon laws, Priests' Directory (Note: The Priests' Directory was first introduced in 1986 and then revised in 1995.) that govern lives and work of priests was being worked on as well.

 On 2 May 2009, after a group of conservative Christian women took over the leadership of Association of Women for Action and Research, Chia instructed that the Catholic priests should not comment on the event as secular organisations should remain secular, echoing the position stated by Anglican Archbishop John Chew and other religious leaders of Buddhist, Taoist, and Protestant bodies.

 In 2012, the Catholic Church would put a 30-year limit on all niche allocations in its columbaria due to the scarcity of land and space available.
 In the same year, it was reported that Chia had written two private letters to Function 8, a civic group supporting an event held in June by the latter against the Internal Security Act.
 Chia however had withdrawn the letters after political activist Alex Au wrote about the letters as he was concerned that the letters would not be used in a manner he had intended, and was not willing to let the Church and the office of Archbishop be dragged into a political game and affect the country's social harmony.

 On 31 December 2012, it was announced that Chia would be succeeded by William Goh, rector of the St Francis Xavier Major Seminary.
 Goh was appointed by Pope Benedict XVI after a secret ballot among the Singapore priests.
 Chia reached the retirement age of 75 in 2013 and submitted his resignation to the Holy See.
 His resignation was accepted by Pope Benedict XVI on 18 May 2013.

 Personal life

 In February 2014, he sustained head injuries in a bad fall and was in a coma for more than a month.
 As he did not recover fully from his injuries, he continued to be cared for in one of Singapore's Catholic nursing homes.

 On 7 April 2018, Archbishop William Goh presided over a celebratory Mass in the Church of the Holy Cross to mark Chia's 80th Birthday.

 On 17 December 2024, the Archbishop's Communications Office announced that Chia was critically ill.
 He died later that day, at St Theresa's Home, where he had been residing.
 He was 86.
+On 18 January 2025, his remains were placed in the crypt of the Cathedral of the Good Shepherd.